imirzadeh/epsl-website/content/authors/parastoo-alinia/_index.md

 ---
 Lab Alumni.

-Dr Parastoo is an Applied Scientist at Amazon, Atlanta, GA.
+Parastoo Alinia is an Applied Scientist at Amazon, Atlanta, GA.